How to Take Care of a Ferret? It’s Actually Easy

 How to Hold Them

 To keep them tamed, they should be held regularly.
 Always hold them under the front legs and keep the rest of the body dangling because this is good and comfortable for their backs.
+Here's a guideline about how to hold a ferret safely.

 What to Feed Them